Lake Bohinj, Slovenia

 - Statistics / Weather / Helpful Links

 Looking for Lake Bohinj cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Slovenia’s largest permanent lake, Lake Bohinj is little known outside of the country.
 (Lake Cerknica is larger than Lake Bohinj during the flood season, but disappears entirely during dry seasons).
 Located entirely within the Triglav National Park in the Julian Alps, Lake Bohinj is only 30 minutes from better known Lake Bled.
 But while smaller Lake Bled attracts an international base of holiday-makers, Lake Bohinj remains the destination of choice for the young and adventurous.
 The pristine lake between mountain ranges invites hiking, mountain biking, downhill skiing and extreme sports.
 The west end of the lake holds several camping grounds, and the villages of Ribcev Laz and Ukanc are home to older hotels, pensions and holiday lets.
 No motors are allowed on the lake except for the electrically powered tourist boats linking Ribcev Laz at one end of the lake to Ukanc at the other end every half hour.
 Young holiday-makes flock to enjoy the youth-oriented, if somewhat unsophisticated nightclubs and bars in Ribcev Laz by night and enjoy the warmed summer waters along the shore by day.